 If you were appraising this vehicle with a single book it just wouldn't be possible to get the same insight.
 Keep in mind that Black Book® showed $28,000 for wholesale.
 If you were putting a deal together and relied on that number for your trade appraisal, you'd almost certainly walk the customer because they'd be unhappy about the trade-in value.

 Other solutions do your business a disservice by nickel and diming you when selecting multiple data providers.
 To make the most accurate vehicle value assessment and save yourself from bad buys and under-market sales, you need to look at a full range of data sources.
 We've hand selected those that give you the best market analysis.

-Carbly plans start at only $69 per month; get better data at a better price.
+Carbly starts at only $49 per month; get better data at a better price.

 Download our free "Field Guide to Appraising Vehicles" to learn how to price and appraise vehicles more accurately in less time.
 We've distilled our years of experience down to a 16 page ebook that covers the 4 main areas you should be considering on every vehicle.